MailOnline/Reactor/README.md

 var saveToPersistenceFlow: T -> SignalProducer<T, Error>
 ```

 As mentioned, we encourage you to modify them to suit your needs.
 With 3rd party dependencies, you have to do exactly that.
-As an example, these could be the steps you would go thorough in order to make Alamofire compatible:
+As an example, these could be the steps you would go through in order to make Alamofire compatible:

 1. Wrap Alamofire with ReactiveCocoa.
 You can see an example of that [here](https://github.com/indragiek/AlamofireRACExtensions/blob/master/AlamofireRACExtensions/AlamofireRACExtensions.swift#L14#L38), [here](http://stackoverflow.com/a/34243581/491239) and [here](https://yoichitgy.github.io/post/dependency-injection-in-mvvm-architecture-with-reactivecocoa-part-3-designing-the-model/).
 This is a fairly trivial task and are plenty of examples out there.
 2. Make the `NSError` used by the approaches previously mentioned into an `Error`.
 You can use the `mapError` operator.
 Ideally you should transform it into a `Error.Network`.